- About Us

 Another situation when you should have them removed is when the asbestos-filled area of your house has already been damaged.
 Either by a typhoon, a fire, an earthquake, or any other natural occurrence.

-A damaged asbestos roof or wall should not be left hanging as they may release more asbestos dust into the air that could be inhaled not only by your family but also by your neighbours.
+A damaged asbestos roof should be removed as they may release more asbestos dust into the air that could be inhaled not only by your family but also by your neighbours.

 On the other hand, if you know that parts of your house are contaminated with asbestos, and you want to do some very minor renovations, there’s only a certain amount of asbestos that you should handle yourself.